Portland beats Orlando 2-1 to claim MLS is Back championship

 Nani worked the ball down the left side following a turnover and created enough room to get a crosser into the box.
 Mauricio Pereyra got a foot on the ball and then took advantage of a fallen defender to tie the match.

-The equalizer came shortly after Portland’s Sebastian Blanco and Orlando coach Pareja exchanged words during a hydration break.
+The equalizer came shortly after Portland’s Sebastian Blanco exchanged words with Pareja during a hydration break.
 Referees stepped between them, and they later apologized and hugged it out.

 The league resumes its regular season Wednesday night with Dallas playing at Nashville.
 The league’s 26 teams will play 18 games apiece.
 A majority of the games will be played without fans because of local regulations.
 Teams will be subject to a rigorous testing protocol and will use charter flights or buses to limit outside contact.